Fysh-ball/RedRocket/README.md

 In emergencies, communication saves lives.
 Red Rocket gives you the tools to help others when it matters most.
 You will be the source of clarity in moments of chaos.

+### Please Note:
+This app was dreamt up by me and quality assured by me.
+While I wish I could have coded this myself, current world events made me want to get this out as fast as possible so I was forced to use Claude and Gemini.

+Rest assured I spent a lot of time painstakingly going through every part of the app repeatedly, so that there are minimal bugs and that the system works flawlessly.
+However, I am only human.
+I probably did miss something.

+I will be using this app myself and thought others may benefit from it as well.
+Please report any critical bugs that affect functionality and reliability and I'll fix it asap!